robotgoat/inavdocs/docs/overview.md

 ### IMU (Inertial Measurement Unit)

 The IMU is what tells the quad or plane how it's behaving in space.
-It is typically comprised of a gyroscope and accelerometer.
+It's typically comprised of a gyroscope and accelerometer.

 ### Barometer